Chakkaramuthu

-Chakkaramuthu a 2006 Indian Malayalam-language film directed by A. K. Lohithadas and starring Dileep, Sai Kumar, Jishnu and Kavya Madhavan.
+Chakkaramuthu (Darling) is a 2006 Indian Malayalam-language film directed by A. K. Lohithadas and starring Dileep, Sai Kumar, Jishnu and Kavya Madhavan.
 Made by Seven Arts International and produced by G. P. Vijayakumar, the film was distributed by Seven Arts Release.
 The story, screenplay, and dialogue are by A. K. Lohithadas.
 Dileep plays the role of a person with an intellectual disability.

+The film was initially released with a tragic ending but was changed to a more bittersweet ending.

 Plot

 Aravindan is a sought-after tailor, specialising in blouses, and works in a shop owned by Kumaran.
 Despite his evident mental difficulty, he is shown as worldly-wise, with his own way of dealing with things.

 He loves Anitha deeply while she feels pity for him.
 In fact, he is known as her black cat security.
 One day, at the instigation of his friend Santosh, he tries to kiss her.
 She is shocked but later uses the incident to cover up her relationship with Jeevan from her strict mother, who wants her to marry a doctor, Rajiv.

-Anitha's uncle, a police officer, and her mother fix her marriage after learning about her affair.
+Anitha's uncle Vijayaraghavan, a police officer, and her mother fix her marriage after learning about her affair.
 She elopes with Jeevan and goes to Bangalore with the help of Aravindan but soon realizes that Jeevan is a pervert.
-The rest of the film narrates Anitha's future and Aravindan's deep love for her.
+When Jeevan tries to molest her, Anita ends up accidentally killing him.
+Aravindan, who knows the truth, helps her escape from the police who are looking for them.